View in Japanese

-Disputes involving labor union require special legal expertise including expertise in the Labor Union Act.
-Any mishandling of labor union issue will result in (i) groundless accusation of unfair labor practices by labor union against the company such as company's refusal to hold collective bargaining, company's control over or interference with the formation or management of labor union by workers or company's detrimental treatment of workers, or (ii) labor union's petition to labor relations commission.
+Disputes involving labor unions require special legal expertise including expertise in the Labor Union Act.
+Any mishandling of labor union issues will result in (i) an accusation of unfair labor practices by the labor union against the company, such as the company's refusal to hold collective bargaining, the company's control over or interference with the formation or management of a labor union by workers or the company's detrimental treatment of workers, or (ii) the labor union's petition to the labor relations commission.

-Recently, there have been cases in which employees of small and medium-sized companies and foreign companies without a labor union request for collective bargaining after joining a labor union independent from such companies.
-In such case, City-Yuwa provides appropriate advice on how to accept such request without being accused of unfair labor practices.
-Furthermore, City-Yuwa Partners provides detailed explanation on the matters to consider at the initial stage of collective bargaining and provide practical advice on how to proceed with the collective bargaining thereafter.
+Recently, there have been cases in which employees of small and medium-sized companies and foreign companies without a labor union request collective bargaining after joining a labor union independent from such companies.
+In such case, City-Yuwa provides appropriate advice on how to accept such a request without being accused of unfair labor practices.
+Furthermore, City-Yuwa provides detailed explanation of the matters to consider at the initial stage of collective bargaining and provides practical advice on how to proceed with the collective bargaining thereafter.
 City-Yuwa also attends the collective bargaining negotiations as necessary.

 - Corporate and Commercial